z-dev-lab/z-api-demo/README.md

 ### Dependencies

 This application has been tested on PHP 7.3.
-The project contains all requred dependencies.
+The project contains all required dependencies.

 ### Installing